pgpainless/pgpainless-wot/sequoia-wot-vectors/README.md

 which are licensed under the [3-Clause BSD License](https://opensource.org/license/bsd-3-clause/).

 Kotlin wrappers have been added around the PGP files for easy access.

+JUnit tests in `src/test/kotlin/org/pgpainless/wot/query/` are ported from Sequoia-WOT and are therefore licensed under the LGPL-v2.